mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/settings_menu.rst

 Configure Toolbars
 ------------------

 Krita allows you to highly customize the Toolbar interface.
 You can add, remove and change the order of nearly everything to fit your style of work.
-To get started, choose :menuselection:`Settings --> Configure Toolbars`
+To get started, choose :menuselection:`Settings --> Configure Toolbars`.

 .. image:: /images/preferences/Configure_Toolbars_Krita.png
    :align: center